This article may contain compensated links. See our full disclosure here

 What's in this article

 If we can’t go to Italy just yet we can still dream and plan.
-Several of our favorite tour companies are offering virtual tours and cooking classes so you can get in the mood for Italy from the comfort of home.
+Several of our favorite companies are offering virtual tours and cooking classes so you can get in the mood for Italy from the comfort of home.
 Many of our readers have built these experiences into birthday celebrations for their loved ones.
 What a great idea!
 Here are some of the best:

 Take Walks / Walks of Italy